 This remarkable boulder opal is one of the family of what has been termed ‘Undulates.’
 Meaning that the line of color in the natural boulder ironstone has been followed with diamond dental drill equipment to carefully clean away the mother rock and expose some of the most brilliant variations of color that you will ever see in a boulder opal gemstone.

-In actual fact this boulder opal looks better with a black background.
+In actual fact, this boulder opal looks better with a black background.
 The color is more stark and dynamic which of course is the feature of this dramatic opaque stone from the Winton Queensland Opal fields.
-Red of course is the rarer of all the rainbow colors of opal.
-Particularly when it is contrasted as this one is with greens, blues and oranges.

-Most boulder opal is cut and polished in free form fashion.
-That just means that the shape of the stones can be odd shape and not ovals, rectangles, triangles or squares.
+Most boulder opal is cut and polished in free-form fashion.
+That just means that the shape of the stones can be an odd shape and not ovals, rectangles, triangles or squares.
 This gives them a certain uniqueness and offers the jewelry artists to come up with styles that are totally different to many oval gemstones which often demand pretty average shapes and not so original.

 Boulder opals are also famous for displaying interesting shapes and patterns when combined with the mother ironstone and these make marvelous picture stones. you can take a look at some of them here.
 Please go here to have a better look at boulder opal-1010 including its size and price.